ResearchComputing/HPC_software_dev_course/hpc_profiling/README.md

  map wave_c_4p_2022-05-20_09-18.map
 ```

-...which will produce an interactive screen that looks like this:
+which will produce an interactive screen that looks like this:

 <img src="images/allinea_map_results_screen.png" width="90%" />